This content was derived from an article that originally was published by iJET® International.

 During your medical appointment, be thorough about all the potential destinations you may visit and activities you will participate in.
 Make sure you are apprised of all health issues relating to your itinerary and counseled on specific risks related to chronic medical conditions.

 Also, be sure to ask your primary healthcare provider if you are up-to-date on all routine vaccinations.
 These vaccinations include but are not limited to: chickenpox, hepatitis A and B, influenza, measles, mumps, and rubella, pertussis (whopping cough), pneumococcal pneumonia, tetanus and diphtheria.
-Because not all diseases can be prevented with vaccines, speak to your doctor about the health risks at your destination and what else you can do to stay healthy.
+Because not all diseases can be prevented with vaccines, speak to your doctor about the health risks at your destination and what else you can do to build a business travel health plan.

 Contact your health insurance carrier